MaxMicheluttiUnitn/TheoryConsistentDecisionDiagrams/docs/doc.md

 ### Installing binaries

-Some modules of this package require a binary to be executed during runtime.
-These binaries do not come with the package at installation time and must be installed by the user.
+Some modules of this package require a binary to be executed to work correctly.
+These binaries do not come with the package at installation time and must be installed by the user. <br>
 To facilitate this operation, this package comes with a command **theorydd_install** which allows for easy installing of the required binaries. <br>
-The **theorydd_install** command takes 3 options:
+The **theorydd_install** command takes 3 optional arguments:

 - **--tabular**: installs the **[tabularSMT](https://github.com/giuspek/tabularAllSMT)** solver binary and grants it execution permissions
 - **--c2d**: installs the **[c2d](http://reasoning.cs.ucla.edu/c2d/)** d-DNNF compiler and grants it execution permissions
 - **--d4**: installs the **[D4](https://github.com/crillab/d4)** d-DNNF compiler and grants it execution permissions

-Example:
+The following example will try to install all the binaries on your machine:

 ```
 theorydd_install --tabular --c2d --d4
 ```

 In alternative, the binaries can be **manually installed** in the correct location by the user.
-The folder structure below must be respected, otherwise the binaries will not be found during execution. <br>
+The folder structure must be as shown below, otherwise the binaries will not be found during execution. <br>
-Remember to _chmod_ _+x_ the binaries before using them.
+Remember to grant execution privileges (_chmod +x_) to the binaries before using them.

 ```
 -theorydd